enmccarthy/enmccarthy.github.io/about.md

 permalink: /about/
 ---

 I am a graduate student at the University of Oregon, studying Computer Science.
-I am interested in applying Machine Learning and High Performance Computing to interesting problems to extract information.
+I am interested Machine Learning and High Performance Computing.
 My favorite application is applying my work to Neuroscience to increase the understanding of how the brain works.

 I have an interest in algorithms and finding patterns which led me to my interest in Machine Learing.
 In my free time I enjoy fencing, biking, swimming and working on my personal projects.